by Dr. Lawrence Wilson

 Food served in restaurants, fast foods and pre-packaged foods are usually very high in sodium.

 Natural food tend to be much lower in sodium.
-Some is found in meats and some vegetables such as celery.
+Some is found in meats.
+All vegetables contain some high quality sodium compounds.

 The great solvent.
 Sodium is a monovalent element, meaning it has one free electron.
 It dissolves many compounds made of calcium, magnesium, copper, iron, zinc and other minerals.